WencesVillegasMarset/WencesVillegasMarset.github.io/_posts/2021-02-06-Grapevine-Bud-Detection-Paper.md

 Thanks to all our colleagues at [DHARMa AI Research Group](http://dharma.frm.utn.edu.ar/).

-*You can access the manuscript via this link until March 26, 2021:* https://authors.elsevier.com/a/1cXD2cFCSNFy5
+*You can access the manuscript via this [link](https://authors.elsevier.com/a/1cXD2cFCSNFy5) until March 26, 2021.*

 ### Abstract: